PhantomCybernetics/phntm_bridge_server/README.md

 Calling `https://register.phntm.io/robot?json` also registers a new robot, but returns a simplyfied JSON.

 > [!NOTE]
-> The `register.phntm.io` hostname is geographically load-balanced and will return configuration with a Cloud Bridge host nearest to you, such as `us-ca.bridge.phntm.io`.
+> The `register.phntm.io` hostname is geographically load-balanced and will return configuration with a Bridge Server instance nearest to you, such as `us-ca.bridge.phntm.io`.

 ### Registering a new App